 When you think of a library, you might immediately think of the rustic smell of old books and the quiet atmosphere that surrounds it.
 If we were to step into one of the Python libraries, we would see neatly organized shelves with modules that you pick up and use in your code.
-Therefore, Python libraries are sources of various functionality.
+Therefore, these libraries are sources of various functionality.
 Developers avoid writing code for themselves by retrieving the pre-written and well-defined code from different libraries.

-This tutorial reveals the top Python libraries that programmers choose to import modules from and use in their code.
+This tutorial reveals the top libraries from Python that programmers choose to import modules from and use in their code.
 If you are one of those people who enjoy working smart, not hard, you should see what these libraries have to offer!

 By using such libraries, you will be able to produce code efficiently and save precious time on having to write the entire script.
 However, let’s not get ahead of ourselves.
 The first step is to understand what a Python library is and some concepts related to it.